anitape/vue-in-wordpress-theme/frontend/README.md

 ```

 ## 6. Sending Vue data and functionalities from Vue components
-If you are using <b>Vue 3</b>, you have to use <a href="https://vuejs.org/guide/components/slots.html#scoped-slots" target="_blank">Scoped Slots</a> to send data from Vue components to WordPress.
+If you are using <b>Vue 3</b>, you have to use <a href="https://vuejs.org/guide/components/slots.html#scoped-slots">Scoped Slots</a> to send data from Vue components to WordPress.
 The example below shows how to send data to WordPress via Vue component template by using <b>Scoped Slots</b>.

 ```